Watering During the Summer Months

 More often than not, it’s easy to tell if the grass isn't getting enough water.
 Dry, brittle and greyish grass blades are a good sign your lawn is not getting the amount of water it needs to stay hydrated between each watering.

-During drought or severe heat, you can prevent some signs of underwatering by applying Revive Soil Treatment which will help your lawn retain water longer to make the most of each watering.
+During drought or severe heat, you can prevent some signs of underwatering by applying Revive Soil Treatment or Aqua-Drive Soil Treatment.
+Both surfactant products help your lawn make the most of each watering by allowing water to penetrate deeper into the soil.
+This stimulates deeper root growth and helps your lawn retain water longer.

 If your lawn still seems to need more water, look for these other signs of underwatering: